milesgray/CALAE/README.md

 ## NOTE

-**There is a colab notebook that ties this code together and provides an example of usage (I need to clean all passwords/tokens and make sure it still works).
+**There is a colab notebook that ties this code together and provides an example of usage - there is now a copy of the notebook in this repo, train_alae.ipynb.
 This is primarily being made public for resume purposes, it currently lacks the polish of a production ready library - use with caution.
-This work was done prior to the rise of fourier layers and SIREN style coordinate translation.**
+This work was done prior to the rise of fourier layers and SIREN style coordinate translation/periodic activations or implicit RGB neural functions and neural radience fields.**

 ## Julia Sets